satriyoaji/parking_lot/Readme.md

 - Install NodeJS min. v14.17.4
 - run `bin/setup`.
 It should install the dependencies.
 Alternatively, run `npm install`.
   The app and tests are ready for use and further development.

+#### Testing project:
+- Testing method using [NYC library](https://github.com/istanbuljs/nyc) and [AVA](https://github.com/avajs/ava) to help the test runner through JS files, to ease the output expectation, and generate the test coverage.
+- To run all of the tests and generate the test coverage, run `bin/test`.
+You can find the generated test coverage file in `./coverage/lcov-report/entities`

 #### Running the application: